pranay68/remedics/PROJECT_CONTEXT.md

 ### Tagline Evolution
 1. Original: "Future of healthcare, built for accuracy"
 2. User request: "the future core of medical sector or something more cool and insane and bloody sounding"
-3. Final: **"THE FUTURE CORE OF MEDICAL SECTOR"** (approved)
+3. Final: **"THE FUTURE OF BILLING OPERATIONS"** (approved)

 ### Hero Paragraph Evolution
-1. Original: "Remedics is designed to push accuracy and workflow speed beyond today's baselines—while preserving the controls required for responsible clinical use."
+1. Original: "Billings AI is designed to push accuracy and workflow speed beyond today's baselines—while preserving the controls required for responsible clinical use."
 2. User request: "make the things like those sentences we can make it even more better and killers"
-3. Final: **"Remedics is clinical intelligence infrastructure—built to raise accuracy, compress workflow time, and keep every output reviewable."**
+3. Final: **"Billings AI is billing intelligence infrastructure—built to streamline claims, compress cycle time, and keep every output auditable."**

 ### Tone Guidelines
 - **Product-forward:** Don't sell with hype, state capabilities
 - **Engineering confidence:** "Built like infrastructure, presented like art"
-- **Medical compliance:** Mention audit trails, governance, safety controls
+- **Financial compliance:** Mention audit trails, governance, controls
 - **No begging:** "Flex the product, not beg for attention"

 ## Development Workflow